People's Democratic Party of Uzbekistan

 The party identifies with social democracy, conservatism and centre politics.
 In its statute, it promotes egalitarianism and a regulated social market economy within a welfare state, while supporting non-interventionism in foreign policy.
-Its core supporters are people who rely on social welfare, pensioners, people with disabilities, and employees; despite this, it is one of the four parties who acts as a pro-government opposition, and has done as such since the establishment of the Liberal Democratic Party.
+Its core supporters are people who rely on social welfare, pensioners, people with disabilities, and employees.
+However, since the establishment of the Liberal Democratic Party, it has been opposed to government intervention.